Churchill Barriers: Ecological impact

 Research by the University of York published in 2012 showed significant changes to the ecology of the area, and that behind the barriers an eutrophic environment dominated due to the loss of the natural throughflow of water.

 The eastern side of Barrier No 4 has become engulfed in sand.
 The resulting bay, known as Water Sound Bay, has formed a crescent shaped sandy beach backing onto a substantial dune system separating the barrier from the sea.
 Marram grass, (Ammophila arenaria) and Lyme grass with oyster leaf and frosted orache have all successfully colonised and stabilised the dunes.
 Northerly movement of longshore drift appears to be responsible for the build up of the sand, which has been apparent since at least 1961, and has completely buried the remains of the steamship Carron, which was sunk as a blockship in 1940.

 Deterioration

 In October 2011, the Orkney Islands Council took control of the barriers from the Ministry of Defence.
 Since then, with increasingly erratic weather events and rising sea levels as a result of global climate change, the barriers have begun to deteriorate.
-Of the four barriers, only Barrier No. 2, from Lamb Holm to Glimps Holm, is at high risk for needing to be replaced, according to the Scottish Environment Protection Agency.
-Replacing even one of the causeways is extremely unpopular in Orkney due to their historical significance.
+Of the four barriers, only Barrier No. 2, from Lamb Holm to Glimps Holm, is at high risk and needs replacement, according to the Scottish Environment Protection Agency.
+Replacing even one of the causeways would be extremely unpopular in Orkney due to their historical significance.
 The council was as of February 2021 exploring options that would preserve all of the causeways.